-10. Repatriated bodies from outside the UK
+11. Repatriated bodies from outside the UK

-If a person dies outside the UK and is to buried, cremated or undergo other processes allowed within legislation in Scotland, HIS is required under sections 17-19//of the Certification of Death (Scotland) Act 2011 to verify a foreign death certificate, confirm the identity of the deceased, and check other relevant papers.
-MRs can then authorise cremation, burial or other processes allowed within legislation in Scotland.
+If a person dies outside the UK and is to buried, cremated or undergo other processes allowed by legislation in Scotland, DCRS is required under sections 17-1961/62/63 of the 2011 Act to verify a foreign death certificate, confirm the identity of the deceased, and check other relevant papers.
+MRs can then authorise burial, cremation or other processes allowed by legislation in Scotland.
 MRs can also request or agree to a post mortem examination.
 The applicant can be: